How to Manage Unauthorised Absence?

 Are employees paid for unauthorised absence?

-This will largely be determined by company specific rules and policies around acceptable reasons for absence and what is in an employee’s contract.
+This will largely be determined by company-specific rules and policies around acceptable reasons for absence and what is in an employee’s contract.
 So make sure to always check first.

 Can HRX help my business to deal with staff who are AWOL?

 It sure can!
 HRX gives you a return to work form as part of its knowledge base.
-By having a robust absence management process, that includes return to work meetings, you are likely to dissuade staff from unauthorised absence as the majority will not want to lie when asked directly about their absence on their return.
+By having a robust absence management process, that includes return-to-work meetings, you are likely to dissuade staff from unauthorised absences as the majority will not want to lie when asked directly about their absence on their return.
 HRX also holds staff contact information which is there at your fingertips if someone doesn’t show up for work.
 No need for you to waste time digging in a filing cabinet for a number that they gave you 10 years ago and is likely to have changed.

 In addition, if you need to get in touch with their emergency contact, then their details are saved in the employee details section as well.
 The absence recording function in HRX allows you to record unauthorised absences as a separate category.
 This ensures you can keep accurate information and report on it to look for patterns of absence behaviour.